9.10 ARIMA vs ETS

 ETS() on non-seasonal data

-We can use time series cross-validation to compare an ARIMA model and an ETS model.
+We can use time series cross-validation to compare ARIMA and ETS models.
 Let’s consider the Australian population from the

 global_economy dataset, as introduced in Section 8.2.